 A simple LLC Operating Agreement Amendment should generally have at least the following:

-- The number of this amendment, i.e. the first amendment, the second amendment, etc.
+- The number of this amendment, i.e., the first, second, etc.

 - Identification of the original owners